techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

 ## Step 1 - Managing permissions for digital signage

-By default, Microsoft 365 Global Admins and Teams Rooms Pro Managers have the digital signage *tenant* management and digital signage *room* management permissions which grants the ability to perform the following actions respectively:
+By default, Microsoft 365 Global Admins and Teams Rooms Pro Managers have the digital signage *tenant* management and digital signage *room* management permissions which grant the ability to perform the following actions respectively:

 > [!IMPORTANT]
 > Microsoft recommends that you use roles with the fewest permissions.
 Using lower permissioned accounts helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.